Granite Bay doctor is disciplined over groping allegations

 RELATED: California could require doctors to tell patients they’re on probation

 The medical board’s formal accusation followed complaints by three female patients that they had been mistreated by Zaidi between 2009 and 2013.
-Since being licensed in California in June 2008, he worked about 5 ½ years for UC Davis Medical Group and one year at Kaiser Permanente.
+Since being licensed in California in June 2008, he had worked about 5 1/2 years for UC Davis Medical Group and one year at Kaiser Permanente.

 According to documents filed in the case, a 35-year-old female patient said Zaidi had required her to have a gynecological exam when she sought to refill a thyroid prescription, and had her stand naked in front of him and turn around so he could conduct a skin examination.
 Another woman, 25, said she had been subjected to a similar skin exam in the nude, along with exposure of her genitals while on the exam table, when she went for help with a skin rash on her feet, the records state.